Drawn to Life: Drawn to Life: The Next Chapter

-A Wii version of the game was announced by THQ's CEO and President Brian Farrell on February 5, 2008 at the company's holiday quarter sales conference call with investors.
-Released in October 2009, Drawn to Life: The Next Chapter for both the Wii and Nintendo DS introduces new gameplay mechanics such as the hero's ability to transform into different objects.
+A Wii version of the game was developed by Planet Moon Studios, and was released in October 2009, concurrently with the DS version developed by 5th Cell.
+Drawn to Life: The Next Chapter, both for the Wii and Nintendo DS, introduces new gameplay mechanics such as the hero's ability to transform into different objects.
 The Wii version details the hero collecting Artifacts to defeat an evil shadow that has taken over the Raposa Village while the DS version details Wilfre's return.

 Drawn to Life: Two Realms

 After THQ filed for bankruptcy in 2013, the publishing rights to the series were acquired by 505 Games.
-A new installment, titled Drawn to Life: Two Realms, was rated by the Taiwan Digital Game Rating Committee on October 22, 2020.
-The game was developed by Digital Continue, published by 505 Games and was released on December 7, 2020 for Nintendo Switch, iOS, Android, and Microsoft Windows.
+A new installment, titled Drawn to Life: Two Realms, was developed by Digital Continue, published by 505 Games and was released on December 7, 2020, for Nintendo Switch, iOS, Android, and Microsoft Windows.

 Future

-Digital Continue founder Joseph Tringali stated in a 2020 interview that remakes of the previous games as well a "bigger sequel" were both things that he and other developers of the games would "love to take on".
-However, it is also said that any future plans for the series depends on the reception of Drawn to Life: Two Realms.
+Digital Continue founder Joseph Tringali stated in a 2020 interview that remakes of the previous games as well a "bigger sequel" were both things that he and other developers of the games would "love to take on", but also said that any future plans for the series depends on the reception of Drawn to Life: Two Realms.